renpy/renpy/sphinx/source/text.rst

 There are two types of text tags.
 Some text tags are self-closing, while others require a closing tag.
-When multiple closing tags are used, they should be closed last open, first closed order—Ren'Py will reject incorrect nesting.
+When multiple closing tags are used, they should be closed last open, first closed order – Ren'Py will reject incorrect nesting.
 For example::

     # This line is correct.